ZephArvanitis/mefd-offliner/README.md

 What is this and why would I ever use it?
 ---
-Some background: Mount Erie Fire Department (MEFD) has an awesome handbook in mediawiki, which contains SOPs, information on equipment we carry, and other very useful information.
-Sometimes one might want to reference the handbook without having a robust internet connection (I'm looking at you, Bowman Bay).
+Some background: Mount Erie Fire Department (MEFD) has an awesome [handbook](https://handbook.mteriefire.com) in mediawiki, which contains SOPs, information on equipment we carry, and other very useful information.
+Sometimes one might want to reference the handbook without a robust internet connection (I'm looking at you, Bowman Bay).
 The idea of this scraper is to download a snapshot of the wiki for offline use on mobile devices.